 - Who your business is to customers

-- Who is your brand when compared to competitors
+- What your brand is in comparison to competitors

 Now that you’ve established your brand, it’s essential to determine what tone would work best for your company.
 Your brand’s tone will establish its style, character, or attitude.
 It should appeal to your company’s aims while connecting with your target audience.